apieceofwork/BI_2021_Python/README.md

 Run this command `git checkout New-IB-Python-Challenges`.
 Now you have been transfered to "New-IB-Python-Challenges" branch where the file lies

-3) After you've activated your new virtual environment, you need to install all the packages listed in "requirements.txt"
+3) Then, you need to install all the packages listed in "requirements.txt"

 *For virtualenv:*